VILLAGE OF NORTH FREEDOM – PWS ID: 15700960

 ====================================================

 We’re pleased to present to you this year’s Annual Quality Water Report.
 This report is designed to inform you about the quality of water we deliver to you every day.
-If you have any questions about this report, please feel free to contact Public Works Director, Brad Corrao at the DPW office at 608-522-4522.
+If you have any questions about this report, please feel free to contact Public Works Director, George Straubhaar at the DPW office at 608-522-4522.

 Our goal at the Village of North Freedom is to provide you with the safest, most dependable supply of water possible.
 To that end, we have spent many thousands of dollars on sampling our water, improving our treatment processes, and safeguarding our water resources.
 As you’ll see in the following pages, North Freedom’s water is safe and meets all Federal and State drinking water requirements.